STD Symptoms in Women: Recognize the Signs

 Try to pee soon after sex to flush out any bacteria that may have entered your vagina

 Along with safe sex practices, make sure you get tested regularly.
 This is especially important considering some sexually transmitted infections don’t show symptoms.
-Don’t assume that you’re getting tested for STIs with every gynecologic exam or Pap test.

-Some guidelines for specific sexually transmitted infections:
+Some testing guidelines for specific sexually transmitted infections:

 For gonorrhea and chlamydia, get tested annually if you’re sexually active and under the age of 25 or if you’re having sex with a new partner or multiple partners.